The Sacrament of Holy Orders

 In the diocese of Elphin, Bishop Kevin Doran was ordained bishop in 2014, by his predecessor Bishop Christopher Jones

 The most recent ordination to priesthood for the Diocese of Elphin was that of Fr.
-John Coughlan, in 2008.
-In 2015, Bishop Kevin had the privilege of ordaining Fr.
-Cyril SVD, a native of China, who has since been appointed to minister in Ghana.
+John Mahoney.
+In 2020,

-The Diocese of Elphin has six deacons who were ordained by Bishop Christopher in 2013.
+The Diocese of Elphin has eight deacons who were ordained by Bishop Christopher in 2013.

 God continues to call people to Priesthood and to Diaconate.
 They need your prayers and your encouragement. (see link)